Social

 Responsible Materials Sourcing

-Our responsible minerals sourcing program – which covers all mineral, as well as suppliers and smelters/refiners previously or currently certified as “conflict free” and non certified suppliers and smelters/refiners on their journey towards certification – is based on three key steps to identify and respond to risks in the minerals supply chain.
+Corning’s responsible minerals sourcing program – which covers all minerals, as well as suppliers and smelters/refiners previously or currently certified as “conflict free” and non-certified suppliers and smelters/refiners on their journey towards certification – is based on three key steps to identify and respond to risks in the minerals supply chain.

-For more details on our approach to responsible minerals sourcing and to view a full list of smelters/refiners and their RMI audit conformant status see our Conflict Minerals Policy.
+For more details on our approach to responsible minerals sourcing and to view a full list of smelters/refiners and their RMI audit conformant status see our Responsible Minerals Policy.

 Supplier Diversity